YouteeM/Money-Counter-2/README.md

-Just try the app, tell me what to add or remove.
+Justt try the app, tell me what to add or remove.
+Btw I vibe coded this so don't expect anything good.